Apostolos-sc/Review/pillars.md

 * A module has an __interface__ (description) and a __body__ (implementation)
     * Changing the body requires recompiling just that module.
     * Changing the interface requires recompiling the module, plus all other modules that depend on the interface.
+* Decomposing an object too much (more modules) has advantages and disadvantages.